 Hey, you’re a hardworking mama and if you choose to combine breast milk with formula for whatever reason, it is your choice and you know what works best for your baby, yourself, and your family.

 The good news is that combining breast milk with formula is absolutely fine, as long as you do it correctly: “Offer your baby breast milk first, followed by formula to ensure your baby gets as much breast milk as he possibly can,” wrote Mrs. Shamila.

 “Avoid mixing formula and breast milk in the same bottle.
-Formula may interfere with the antibacterial benefits of breast milk,” she advised.
+The formula may interfere with the antibacterial benefits of breast milk,” she advised.

 Another reason to avoid mixing formula and breast milk in the same bottle?
 It could mean wasted breast milk if your baby doesn’t finish the bottle.